SA-MP-Files/LuxAdmin/README.md

 # L.A.S LuX Admin System
-#### NOTE: This is not my work and I do not maintain it, I created a github repository for it for easy access as the forums are no longer accessable.
+#### NOTE: This is not my work and I do not maintain it, I created a github repository for it for easy access as the forums are no longer accessable and made some tutorials in filterscript to understand it better.

-UPDATE: 7/03[v1.6]

-Whirlpool+Many CMDS+VIP+Much More
+UPDATE: 7/03/2010 [v1.6] | Whirlpool+Many CMDS+VIP+Much More

-(v1.5) Released In: 07/03/2010

 Development: 1.7